Thanks for dropping by. Pleased to meet you!

 My name is Melissa and there are very few moments in the day I’m not preoccupied with food.
-So why not start a food blog and monopolize those limited leftover moments?
+So why not start a food blog and monopolize those limited leftover bits?

 Sometimes BFFs can get a little needy and consume all your time, though.
 With four kids and a husband, I curse food a lot too.

-The grocery lists, meal planning, cleaning up one meal to start another, ridiculous and unwarranted complaints from kids, dinner (why must this meal come everyday!), making lunches, hurried breakfasts, and the incessant “I’m hungry, Mommy” all make it seem like a rollercoaster I will never get off.
+The grocery lists, meal planning, cleaning up one meal to start another, unwarranted complaints from kids, weeknight dinners, packing lunches, hurried breakfasts, and the incessant “I’m hungry, Mommy” all make it seem like a rollercoaster I will never get off.

-This blog is the culmination of what occupies my mind, heart, and time.
-My family and food.
+MamaGourmand is the culmination of what occupies my mind, heart, and time – my family and food.
 Being a mother, I have to balance the hours in the kitchen with other practicalities, such as everyone having clean underwear.
-My recipes are exactly how I like to cook – make mind-blowing food, but not be a total nut job while trying to pull it off.
-Therefore, I use simple directions, not too fussy ingredients, and most importantly make sure it is absolutely delicious and rewarding to eat.

 This blog is an extension of me, how I juggle it all, get overwhelmed by it all, and love it all.
 It’s how a foodie feeds a family.